Skip to Content

 The actual SNAP benefit amounts are based on a household’s net income with a general rule that an increase of $100 in net income results in a reduction of $30 in benefits.
 Use our SNAP calculator to estimate the amount of benefits you can expect to receive.

-Most families in North Carolina with gross income up to 200% of the federal poverty level, about $4,442 a month for a family of three, qualify for food stamps.
+Most families in North Carolina with gross income up to 200% of the federal poverty level, or about $4,442 a month for a family of three, may qualify for food stamps.
 There is no asset limit in North Carolina.

 Effective October 1, 2025, through September 30, 2026.
-Gross income limit applies to most households, except those in which at least one person is 60 years of age or older, or receives disability income.
+Gross income limit applies to most households, except when at least one member is age 60 or older or receives disability income; in these cases, only the net income test applies.

 How do I apply for food stamps in NC?